 - Before you begin wash your hands, surfaces, and utensils.

 - Preheat oven to 375 degrees.

 - Line the baking sheet with aluminum foil.
-Pile the cubed squash on the baking sheet and drizzle maple syrup over the top.
-Sprinkle with red pepper flakes, cayenne pepper, rosemary, salt and pepper and toss with tongs or your hands to combine.
+Pile the frozen, cubed squash on baking sheet and drizzle maple syrup over the top.
+Sprinkle with red pepper flakes cayenne pepper, rosemary, salt, and black pepper.
+Use tongs or your hands to toss and combine.